oasis-tcs/openc2-tc-ops/Documentation-Norms.md

-* Creates awareness of the new work product in OASIS TC Administration, and gives them an opportunity to identify any possible problems (e.g., name collisions with other OASIS work [which has happened])
+* Creates awareness of the new work product in OASIS TC Administration, and gives them an opportunity to identify any possible problems (e.g., a name collision with other OASIS work [which has happened])

 * Ensures that the work product begins from a template that